 We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We did not audit the financial statements of the Arkansas Tech University Foundation, Inc. and Arkansas Tech University Facilities Development Foundation Inc., which represents 100% of the assets and revenues of the aggregate discretely presented component units.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Arkansas Tech University Foundation, Inc. and Arkansas Tech University Facilities Development Foundation Inc., is based solely on the report of the other auditors.
-The financial statements of the Arkansas Tech University Facilities Development Foundation, Inc. and Arkansas Tech University Facilities Development Auditing Standards.
+We did not audit the financial statements of the Arkansas Tech University Foundation, Inc. or the Arkansas Tech University Facilities Development Foundation, Inc., which represent 100% of the assets and revenues of the aggregate discretely presented component units.
+Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Arkansas Tech University Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc., is based solely on the reports of the other auditors.
+The financial statements of the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Auditing Standards.
 We are required to be independent of the University and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.